parse-community/docs/Migrating-an-Existing-Parse-App.md

 Following this schedule will give you time to develop your own Parse Server, as well as train your development team to maintain and scale the service.
 It will also give your users enough time to update to the new version of your app.

+**If you haven't migrated your database by April 28, we will assume your app is low priority, and we will de-prioritize its traffic to focus on production apps.**

-This migration guide assumes the use of Heroku and either MongoLab or ObjectRocket.
+This migration guide assumes the use of Heroku and either [mLab](http://docs.mlab.com/migrating-from-parse/) or [ObjectRocket](https://objectrocket.com/parse).
 These three services are easy to use, especially if you are new to deploying and managing your own backend stack.
 But, you can elect to use any infrastructure provider that supports Node.js environments.

 After completion, you will have the following:

 * Parse Server running on your computer, allowing you to develop locally.
 * Parse Server running on Heroku.
-* Your app’s data stored in MongoDB hosted on MongoLab or ObjectRocket.
+* Your app’s data stored in MongoDB hosted on mLab or ObjectRocket.
 * Your app’s client-side code updated to point to the Parse Server instance on Heroku, ready to be released.
 * No dependency on api.parse.com for the new app client.